 Other groups pride themselves on offering tours that’ll surprise and delight even native New Yorkers (let alone visitors).
 That’s the unofficial motto for Untapped Cities, whose specialty is arranging access to places that are usually off-limits to the public.
 Intimate groups of up to 10 or 18 can get a behind-the-scenes look at an Ellis Island hospital or the fabulously ornate Woolworth Building, one of New York’s first skyscrapers.
 Or they can literally head underground, exploring the oldest sections of the subway system.

 Nor will visitors hear the same old, same old on a tour by the Municipal Art Society of New York (MAS), whose guides often have degrees in history, art, architecture or other relevant fields, and whose narratives are filled with rich and well-researched detail.
-Since February is Black History Month, several tours focus on Harlem—especially the explosion of writers, musicians and artists there during the 1920s and 1930s—or African-Americans’ influence and presence in Brooklyn and other sections of Manhattan, complementing MAS’ usual architectural tours.
+January tours include Edith Wharton's New York and a tour of subway art.

 All this walking can work up an appetite.
 To the rescue: Foods of New York Tours, whose gastronomically themed walks include tastings.
 In particular, its Greenwich Village tours combine historical culture and cuisine in an enriching way; not only will visitors feast their eyes on the quaint houses, winding streets and architectural oddities of the area, they’ll snack in generations-old restaurants and food shops, learning how delicacies from the Old World were adapted for the New.